icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 Dmean_Khazaei <-attri_nc[2,]
 ```

-Comparison with HydroLakes volume (note, volume in HydroLakes is in
+Comparison with HydroLAKES volume (note, volume in HydroLAKES is in
 0.001 km3).
 There are substantial differences.

 ``` r